snipe/Safebrowsing/README.md

 [![Quality Score][ico-code-quality]][link-code-quality]
 [![Total Downloads][ico-downloads]][link-downloads]

-This is a Laravel 5 package to easily enable you to interface with the Google Safebrowsing API and other RBL services that check for malicious links.
+This is a Laravel 5 package to enable you to easily interface with the Google Safebrowsing API.
+(Other RBL services are coming.)

+## Prerequisites

+This package requires that you have an active Google Safebrowing API key.

 ## Install